-The HUGO BOSS social standards form the basis of cooperation with suppliers.
+The HUGO BOSS Supplier Code of Conduct forms the basis of cooperation with suppliers.
 Social standards are an important framework for partners, especially in countries where national legislation does not adequately protect workers.

-The social standards are based on internationally recognized standards such as the core conventions of the International Labour Organization (ILO) and the United Nations Universal Declaration of Human Rights.
-Among other things, they prohibit child and forced labor and prescribe decent working conditions and adequate wages.
-They also guarantee the right to freedom of association and collective bargaining.
-In addition, they contain provisions on environmental standards to be observed.
+The HUGO BOSS Supplier Code of Conduct is based on internationally recognized standards such as the core conventions of the International Labour Organization (ILO) and the United Nations Universal Declaration of Human Rights.
+Among other things, it prohibits child and forced labor and prescribe decent working conditions and adequate wages.
+The Supplier Code of Conduct also guarantees the right to freedom of association and collective bargaining.
+In addition, it contains provisions on environmental standards to be observed.

-To support suppliers in implementing the specific requirements of the social standards, particularly with regard to child and forced labor, HUGO BOSS developed a separate guideline in 2018.
+To support suppliers in implementing the specific requirements of the Supplier Code of Conduct, particularly with regard to child and forced labor, HUGO BOSS developed a separate guideline in 2018.
 The Child Labor Policy contains, among other things, guidelines on processes designed to prevent child and forced labor, as well as explanations on concrete measures that must be taken if child or forced labor is involved.